 We are glad you are exploring child dedication at Heartland.
-There are several weekends that we do child dedications on.
+There are several weekends on which we do child dedications.
 There is also the option to have your child's dedication done in your small group.

-If you would like to register your child for one of these dates please take a few minutes to read through the below information on child dedication at Heartland and then Click Here to register or contact Tina Waters (firstname.lastname@example.org or 780-467-7005).
+If you would like to register your child for one of these dates please take a few minutes to read through the below information on child dedication at Heartland and then click here to register or contact Kristy MacGillivray (email@example.com or 780-467-7005).

 What Does the Bible Say About Child Dedication

 At Heartland Alliance Church the Bible is our authority and guide in all matters of faith and practice.